lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

    recipNonce       OCTET STRING,
-   -- The tree fields above MUST contain the values from the message -- previously received containing the ciphertext (ct) in -- KemCiphertext len              INTEGER (1..MAX),
+   -- The tree fields above MUST contain the values from the message -- previously received containing the ciphertext (ct) in -- KemCiphertextInfo len              INTEGER (1..MAX),
-   -- MUST be the value from that KemCiphertext ct               OCTET STRING
+   -- MUST be the value from that KemCiphertextInfo ct               OCTET STRING
-   -- MUST be the ciphertext from that KemCiphertext
+   -- MUST be the ciphertext from that KemCiphertextInfo }
-  }

 INFO-TYPE-AND-VALUE ::= TYPE-IDENTIFIER